dotnet/csharplang/proposals/extensions.md

 We're expecting those rules to be updated to check whether the receiver is a reference or value type instead.
 Then the rule will also apply to extension properties/indexers/events.

+TODO update this section once the rules are spelled out for https://github.com/dotnet/csharpstandard/issues/1078

 ```
 1.Property = 42; // Error reporting that 1 (which is a struct) is not a variable